A Paradigm Shift to Assembly-like Finite Element Model Updating: Materials and Methods

 Given the results outlined for the preliminary FEMs, the FEMU task is fundamental to guarantee a model that represents as closely as possible the real system.
 Particular attention should be paid to the parameters that are {furthest} from the experimental values, such as the above-mentioned $\bm{\phi}_n$ and most of the $\omega_n$.

-\section{Finite Element Model Updating of the Flexible Wing}
+\subsection{{Finite Element Model Updating of the Flexible Wing}}

 The FEMU procedure follows a standard {approach} for surrogate-based iterative FEMU methods.
-In this section, the practical implementation of the point infill when max(EI) is reached in the MATLAB-based \texttt{rEGO} (as available in \cite{Dessena2022i}) and the Ansys Mechanical APDL model.
+In this section, the practical implementation of the point infill when max(EI) is reached in the MATLAB-based\footnote{{This was carried out using MATLAB 2021b (}\url{https://uk.mathworks.com/products/new_products/release2021b.html})} \texttt{rEGO} (as available in \cite{Dessena2022i}) and the Ansys Mechanical APDL model.

+{The choice of using ANSYS Mechanical through APDL stems from the idea of having a flawless interface between the FEM software and MATLAB, where the rEGO-based optimisation routine runs.
+Additionally, APDL enable for the two-way (in and out) data flow between MATLAB and ANSYS Mechanical, such that the output parameters of interest can be retrieved by MATLAB, which in turn sends the input parameters for the model.
+This process is outlined below.}

-First, a baseline discredited FEM is defined as an input file for Ansys Mechanical APDL.
-The input file takes some parameters, linked to the model properties.
-The MATLAB implementation finds the set of parameters from rEGO and modifies the input file accordingly, then, still within MATLAB, ANSYS Mechanical APDL is called to run the input file.
-After this is completed, another file, with the modal parameters results from the FEM, is generated from ANSYS and imported into MATLAB to calculate the MTMAC and recompute the surrogate model.
-This is shown in \cref{fig:r1d1}, while{,} for a practical implementation{, the interested reader can} refer to the \href{sec:6_data}{Data Availability Statement}.
+First, a baseline discredited FEM is defined as an input file for Ansys Mechanical APDL. {The input file includes several parameters associated with the model properties.
+The MATLAB implementation retrieves the corresponding parameter set from rEGO and updates the input file accordingly.
+MATLAB then calls ANSYS Mechanical APDL to execute the modified input file.
+Once the run is completed, ANSYS generates an output file containing the FEM-based modal parameters.
+Then, this file is imported into MATLAB to compute the MTMAC and update the surrogate model.} This is shown in \cref{fig:r1d1}, while{,} for a practical implementation{, the interested reader can} refer to the \href{sec:6_data}{Data Availability Statement}, {where the full code implementation of this work is shared}. {However, it is important to note that for the scope of the validation of the proposed assembly-like FEMU method, any iterative optimiser of choice could replace rEGO in the red dashed-lined box in }\cref{fig:r1d1}.